 - Loosen the cake with a long metal spatula and invert on a serving plate.
 Decorate.

-This recipe is based on one in The Cake Bible, by Rose Levy Beranbaum and Dean G. Bornstein, p.
+Recipe based on one in The Cake Bible, Rose Levy Beranbaum and Dean G. Bornstein, p.
 162.

 - How spun sugar takes the cake – A gluten-free angel cake recipe dressed for a party.